evilnose/ultimate-tictactoe/README.md

 ## TODOs

-* quiet search - do quiet search if # of moves < N. (make it modal, i.e. once there is a capture, do the capture and all moves that come after are captures).
-Before that, add mobility to eval
 * table
 * clean up some TODOs.
 Some of them are important
 * some move ordering, by capturing a block if possible (is this a good idea? capturing blocks can be bad)